akitaonrails/akitando_episode_0118/README.md

 `stupid sql > select name from users where users.city = 'Gotham'`

+### REPL with Transaction Log

+This is another experimental version of a persistency layer based on a simple append-only transaction log.

+This will decorate the insert, delete and update functions with special transaction-enabled versions.

+Transactions will be saved in the 'transact.log' file.

+Run: `./replTransact.mjs`

+This will replay existing transactions and save new operations to the transaction log.

 ### Client/Server

 There is also a demonstration of the most minimal bare-bones "SQL-like"